oronymzy/tips/docs/glossry.md

 on cppreference.com, with changes made.

 [^runningtotaldef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Running_total).
+[^abstractiondef-note1]: This definition is based on information from [Wikipedia's definition of “abstraction”](https://en.wikipedia.org/wiki/Abstraction_(disambiguation)).
 [^accumulatordef-note1]: This definition is based on [an answer on Stack Overflow by Alberto Moriconi](https://stackoverflow.com/questions/12983063/what-is-the-difference-between-a-counter-and-an-accumulator/12983603#12983603) and on information from page 257 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^aritydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/arity), except for the removal of the words “[arguments](https://en.wiktionary.org/wiki/argument)” and “[operation](https://en.wiktionary.org/wiki/operation)”, which do not seem to apply in a computer science context.
 [^arraydef-note1]: This definition is based on information from [Wikipedia's definition of an array in the context of computer science](https://en.wikipedia.org/wiki/Array#Computer_science).